wwivbbs/docs/init.md

 │                                                                            │
 └────────────────────────────────────────────────────────────────────────────┘
 ```

+WWIV has the ability to offer users multiple languages through the use of string files.
+To configure languages, all that is required is to define the directory where the language string and menu files are located.
+See Chapter 9 for more information.

 ## Network Configuration

+If you have installed the NETxx.ZIP archive in the BBS directory, this option will allow configuration of networks.
+The prompts are self explanatory.
+For details on network configuration, see NETxx.DOC in the distribution archive.

+The only setting that affects the BBS itself is the Network Type.
+This setting tells the BBS and the network software how to handle the particular network.
+There are currently three network types: WWIV, Fido, and Internet.

+**WWIV network type**
+This type is processednormally and entirely by the NETxx package.

+**Fido and Internet network types**
+These typesimplement internal hooks for pre-processors and tosserssuch as WWIVtoss and the PPP Project to convert nativetype messages and email to WWIV format and vice versa.

-Network configuration is discussed at length as part of setting up Nets to which your BBS
+**NOTE:** Network configuration is discussed at length as part of setting up Nets to which your BBS
 joins.
 See [NETS on the Home page of the wiki](home).

 ## Registration Information